We’ve all been there. You’re on a network that blocks everything. Solution? OpenVPN. Wait, that’s blocked? On TCP 443?

 Many firewalls simply block ports, hostnames, and/or IP addresses.
 However, DPI, or Deep Packet Inspection, can be used to determine the actual type of packet being sent and/or received(i.e. HTTPS, OpenVPN,SSH, etc.).
 This is often used to restrict access to certain services, often VPN’s, essentially making it harder to bypass the firewall.
 Luckily for you, SSH tunnels exist!

 Creating the SSH tunnel

 Creating the SSH tunnel is quite simple.
-All you need to do is make sure you have OpenVPN running on a TCP port(such as TCP 443), because there is no easy way I’m aware of to do this with UDP, and run the following command:
+All you need to do is make sure you have OpenVPN running on a TCP port(such as TCP 443), because there is no easy way I’m aware of to do this with UDP, and run the following command on the OpenVPN client:

 ssh -L 1194:localhost:1194 server

 [email protected]) to your VPS/dedicated server.
 This command will create a tunnel listening on localhost 1194/tcp and forward it to the remote server on port 1194/tcp.
 Change the ports to fit your configuration.

 Setting up OpenVPN

 Next, you’ll need to configure OpenVPN to actually use the SSH tunnel instead of connecting directly to the external server.
-Simply edit your
+To do this, simply edit your

 .ovpn file, and replace the remote line(s) with:

 proto tcp remote localhost 1194